http://pinterest.com/pin/204069426838137672/ |

 3.)
 Compare the ways ideas and emotions are expressed in theatre, television and film, dance, music, and visual art.

-1.)
+4.)
+Recognize and analyze important dramatic concepts.1.)
 Identify and describe the visual, aural, and kinetic elements of dramatic performances.

 2.)
 Explain how the characters' situation, needs, goals, etc. are similar to or different from their own.